sebasgim975/FlightReservationSystemSimulation/README.md

 -Download and install IntelliJ IDEA following the instructions on the site.

+3. Git:

+   -Git is required for version control management and downloading the repository.
+Download and install it from [Git’s official site](https://git-scm.com/downloads).

-3. Clone the repository by inputting the following to a Terminal:
+4. Clone the repository by inputting the following to a Terminal:
 ```bash
     git clone https://github.com/sebasgim975/FlightReservationSystemSimulation.git
 ```
-4. Open the project in IntelliJ IDEA:
+5. Open the project in IntelliJ IDEA:

 -Start IntelliJ IDEA.